DaniilCoolUkraine/DaniilCoolUkraine/README.md

 - 👋 Hi, I’m @DaniilCoolUkraine
 - 👀 I’m interested in web&game development
-- 🌱 I’m currently learning c# and Unity3D
+- 🌱 I’m currently learning C# and Unity3D
 - 💞️ I’m looking to collaborate on game-dev studios like Junior developer
 - 📫 How to reach me: cd0games2000@gmail.com